-(3 credits each for a total of 9 credits) Students normally choose one elective in each of their first three semesters in the program.
+(3 credits each for a total of 9 credits) Students take elective courses before their $6^{th}$ semester (or $4^{th}$ semester in accelerated option) in the program.

 Courses Designed for DMin students.
 The courses listed below will be designed for DMins, offered only in hybrid format with an on campus intensive and distance interaction before and after the intensive.
 Most of these courses will also be open to interested pastors with MDivs and to MDiv students who have taken the necessary prerequisites.